MBUU Investors Have Opportunity to Lead Malibu Boats, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., May 6, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Malibu Boats, Inc. ("Malibu Boats" or the "Company") (NASDAQ: MBUU).
+LOS ANGELES, May 8, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Malibu Boats, Inc. ("Malibu Boats" or the "Company") (NASDAQ: MBUU).

 Class Period: November 4, 2022 – April 11, 2024